syedwam7q/llm-agent-CLI-and-UI/README.md

 💬 You: Search for the latest AI news
 🤖 Assistant: [Uses web search tool to find current AI news]

+💬 You: Change the 'Author Name' to 'Syed Wamiq' in "xxx/xx/x.file" and change its file type to .docx 🤖 Assistant: [Edits the file for you and also changes its file type]

+💬 You: Summarize the file "xxx/xx/x/file" and provide any key links mentioned 🤖 Assistant: [Uses file reader tool and provides comprehensive summary whilst mentioning useful links]
 ```

 ### Available Commands in Chat